John King (author): Other writing and activities

 In the early 1990s, King was co-founder and co-editor, with Peter Mason, of Two Sevens, a small-press magazine that focused on popular culture, in particular punk and alternative music, street literature, and politics.

 In 2007, King set up the independent publishing company London Books with Martin Knight.

 King has written for a range of newspapers, magazines, and fanzines over the years, and has contributed to New Statesman in the UK, la Repubblica in Italy, and Le Monde in France.
 His small-press publication Verbal publishes new fiction and includes an author interview in each issue.

 In 2020, the novella The Beasts of Brussels was published as part of The Seal Club, a three-piece collection that also includes The Providers by Irvine Welsh and Those Darker Sayings by Alan Warner.
-A second novella, Grand Union (2023), appears in The View From Poacher's Hill, which also features work by Welsh and Warner.
+Grand Union (2023) appears in The View From Poacher's Hill, again with work by Welsh and Warner.
+A third novella, Peekaboo Bosh, was released in 2025 and includes the short story "Roadblock 2am".